Navigating CSRD for freight forwarders: Preparing for emissions reporting

 Companies meeting these criteria will need to submit an annual report addressing how sustainability influences their business operations and their environmental and social impact — including their scope 3 emissions.

-The CSRD reporting roadmap
+The CSRD timeline

 CSRD report preparation and submission:

-Large companies are required to submit their first CSRD report in early 2025, covering their environmental performance during the fiscal year 2024.
+Large listed companies are required to submit their first CSRD report in early 2025, covering their environmental performance during the fiscal year 2024.

-SMEs will begin reporting on 2026 emissions in 2027, following the streamlined SME guidelines outlined by the CSRD.
+Listed SMEs will begin reporting on 2026 emissions in 2027, following the streamlined SME guidelines outlined by the CSRD.

 Non-European companies that operate and generate more than €150m in revenue within the EU will need to start reporting on 2028 emissions in 2029.